wonder-sk/qgis-tile-server/README.md

 # QGIS tile server

 This is an attempt to create a working map tile server based on QGIS map renderer for use in web maps.
+Tiles are cached in a directory structure.
 As a bonus, the tile server also serves home page with a map based on Leaflet.
 All that in about 100 lines of code!

 Requirements: